Projo94/web-store-dotnet/README.md

 * Each product should consist at least 3 pictures and 3 sizes
 * Some of products should be housed in at least 2 categories

+## API Specification
+* AddProduct - method for adding product
+* EditProduct - method for updating the product
+* DeleteProduct - method for deleting the product which for provided id deletes the product
+* GetProducts - method that returns all products which matching criteria
+* GetProductDetails - method that returns data for viewing product on Details page for provided id
+* AddOrder - method for adding order
+* EditOrder - method for editing order
+* DeleteOrder - method for deleting order for provided order id